This page has information on travelling to Bolivia.

 Make sure you get an entry stamp when you arrive in Bolivia, otherwise you’ll have to pay a fine to leave.
 If you enter Bolivia overland, make sure your passport is stamped on both sides of the border, with an exit stamp from the country you are leaving and an entry stamp on the Bolivian side - you may need to ask for directions to the immigration office.
 The British Embassy can’t intervene in immigration issues.

 Residence permits and other types of visas

 The Bolivian Immigration authority (Dirección General de Migración) has introduced new procedures and requirements for British nationals applying for residence permits and other types of visas in Bolivia.
 New requirements now include a police certificate of criminal records from the UK, which you can get from the Association of Chief Police Officers website.
-If you need any documents from the UK, get them translated into Spanish and legalised at the Bolivian Embassy in London.
+If you need any documents from the UK, get them translated into Spanish and legalised at the Foreign Commonwealth and Development office in London.

 Visit the Bolivian Immigration authority for more information.